A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: 10k Words Benchmark and Datasets

-\textbf{Simplification Validation.} For each question in this section, we randomly sample one real caption and show the annotator the ``primary school'', ``secondary school'', and ``university'' captions generated by the LLM.
+\textbf{Simplification Validation.} For each question in this section, we randomly sample one real caption and show the annotator the ``elementary'', ``intermediate'', and ``university'' captions generated by the LLM.
 Then we ask the annotator to rank them from most to least complex.
 In Table~\ref{tab:simplification_validation}, we find very little ambiguity in the simplification rankings.
-Annotators consistently judge ``university'' to be the most complex, and ``primary school'' to be the least complex.
+Annotators consistently judge ``university'' to be the most complex, and ``elementary'' to be the least complex.

 \textbf{Hallucination Prevalence.} For each question in this section, we sample some real caption and one of its generated captions, either the full length summary, or one of the full length simplification captions.
-We then use spaCy\footnote{\url{https://spacy.io}} part-of-speech tagging to extract the nouns and verbs which appear in the generated caption but not the original.
+We then use spaCy part-of-speech tagging to extract the nouns and verbs which appear in the generated caption but not the original.
 We then present both captions to the annotator, and for up to 3 of the potentially hallucinated words, we ask whether or not they change the meaning of the original caption.
 We find, in Table~\ref{tab:hallucination_prevalence}, that of the new words for the generated captions, annotators tend to judge that they typically correspond to entities and actions that are already depicted in the source captions.
 This, along with the results from the first section of the study, suggest that the prevalence and impact of potential hallucination is quite limited.